kavanamalli/InventoryManager/README.md

 dotnet run

 ### Frontend
-Open index.html in any modern browser.
+Open index.html in any browser.
 [My backend is running on http://localhost:5263]

+##🎯 Project Objective
+To create an efficient and user-friendly clinical equipment management system that digitizes manual record-keeping using modern web technologies.
+This tool can be used in clinics, hospitals, or laboratories to keep real-time track of equipment inventory.